 About the course

-The training modules cover: planning for learning; managing pupils' behaviour; assessing learning; learning for all including high-attainers, EAL, those with special educational needs; overcoming barriers to learning; cross-curricular issues; effective teaching of the subject.
+The training modules cover: planning learning; managing pupils' behaviour; assessing learning; learning for all including high-attainers, EAL, those with special educational needs; overcoming barriers to learning; the organisation of the curriculum and cross-curricular issues; effective teaching of the subject.
 There are two assignments: one on learning for all, one on effective subject teaching.

 Our trainees spend most of their time in school.
 They move from co-teaching with experienced staff to independent teaching (with support and advice from other teachers).
 Most trainees are teaching about a 50% timetable by a third of the way through their course, rising to 60% in the middle term, and rising again in the final term.
 A 6-week placement in a contrasting school usually takes place in the middle of the training period.
 Trainees attend about 10 training days in central London (near Fenchurch Street).
-The course resources on our VLE are for independent study and to support the in-school trainers.
-A tutor from e-Qualitas visits for a whole day each half term.
+There is a comprehensive on-line library to support independent study, and pro-forma that can be used for lesson planning, observations, structure evaluative writing etc. A tutor from e-Qualitas visits for a whole day each half term.

 Assessment is on-going, with self-assessment, 5-weekly assessment points for the in-school trainers' assessments and feedback, and tutor assessments.
 The final assessment for QTS is verified by an eQ tutor who has not been previously involved in the trainee's training.